+Deferred income tax is recognized, using the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements.
 Deferred tax assets on tax losses are recognized to the extent that it is probable that future taxable profits will be available against which the losses can be utilized.